 The dominant model for dealing with the food crisis is to address the ‘food security’ needs of countries and peoples.
 This model - backed by the UK government and many British NGOs - is based on market solutions to the problems of world hunger, with food treated as just another commodity to be traded on global markets.
 It is a model based on free trade in agricultural commodities, on corporate-owned technology and on greater private sector control of food production and distribution.
 It is a model that has failed.

-Together with its partners in Brazil, Sri Lanka and Mozambique, and in the wider movement of La Via Campesina, War on Want is committed to the alternative model of 'food sovereignty', an approach to the food crisis that prioritises people's right to food, agro-ecology and a global food system free of corporate control.
+Together with its partners in Brazil, Sri Lanka, Mozambique and Kenya, and in the wider movement of La Via Campesina, War on Want is committed to the alternative model of 'food sovereignty', an approach to the food crisis that prioritises people's right to food, agro-ecology and a global food system free of corporate control.
 These pages provide an introduction to the concept of food sovereignty, as well as many examples of how it has enabled local communities to fight off hunger.

 Join the food sovereignty revolution!